aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 4. `MULTI_REGION_KEY`: [NEW] A multi region KMS key and its supporting stacks in replica regions will be provisioned automatically.

 The `encryption` mode selected remains the same for each replica.
-If you would like to provide KMS keys managed by you for each replica, then you can use the `KEY_ARNS` encryption mode and provide region specific key in `encryptionKey` property of each replica.
+If you will like to provide KMS keys managed by you for each replica, then you can use the `KEY_ARNS` encryption mode and provide region specific key in `encryptionKey` property of each replica.